If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 Gout is a form of inflammatory arthritis characterized by sudden, severe attacks of pain, redness, and tenderness in joints, often at the base of the big toe.
 It is caused by elevated levels of uric acid in the blood, which can form needle-like crystals in a joint, triggering inflammation and intense pain.
 Risk factors for developing gout can include a diet rich in purines, found in red meat, seafood, and alcohol.
 Additionally, obesity, and certain health conditions such as high blood pressure, diabetes, and kidney problems may also lead to developing gout.
 Men and postmenopausal women are more susceptible.
 If you think you may have gout and you have pain in your big toe, it is suggested that you make an appointment with a podiatrist for an evaluation and treatment that can restore your comfort.

 Gout is a foot condition that requires certain treatment and care.
-If you are seeking treatment, contact Dr. Randy Garr from Utah.
+If you are seeking treatment, contact Dr. Randy Garr from Bigfoot Podiatry.
 Our doctor will treat your foot and ankle needs.

 What Is Gout?